 Picture this instead: a 38-year-old single mother who works days at a restaurant, attending classes at night and on her days off.
-Or a military veteran attending classes online with the hopes of starting a new career after completing his service.
+Or a military veteran attending classes online hoping to start a new career after completing his service.
 The truth is that 38% of undergrads are older than 25.
-Over 25% are parents and 58% are working while attending classes.
+Over 25% are parents, and 58% are working while attending classes.

-Students like these are considered “nontraditional” but what exactly does that mean?
-Nontraditional students typically meet one or more of the following 7 criteria:
+Students like these are considered “nontraditional,” but what exactly does that mean?
+Nontraditional students typically meet one or more of the following seven criteria:

 - They are over the age of 24

 - They have a GED